Network errors

 • The client performs an invalid request.

-These errors have nothing to do with the server response but rather with the network connectivity.
-Despite that, we can still model those scenarios using Mock Service Worker!
+These errors aren't related to the server response but rather to network connectivity issues.
+Despite that, we can still model these scenarios using Mock Service Worker!

 http.post('/endpoint', () => {